-Produce Safety Rule (PSR) is one of the seven rules under US FDA’s FSMA which could impact the Indian exporters’ export of fresh produce to USA.
-The PSR establishes science-based minimum standards – based on a foundation of Good Agricultural Practices (GAPs) – for safe production and harvesting of fresh fruits and vegetables.
-The rule’s requirement focuses on major routes of contamination including: (i) Worker health & hygiene, (ii) Agricultural water (iii) Biological soil amendments of animal origin (iv) Domesticated and wild animals (v) Equipment, tools, buildings, and sanitation; and related topics that include personnel qualifications and training; growing, harvesting, packing, and holding activities; and (vi) Sprouts.
+Produce Safety rule (PSR) is one of the seven rules under US FDA’s FSMA which could impact the Indian exporters of fresh produce to USA.
+The PSR establishes science-based minimum standards (based on a foundation of Good Agricultural Practices (GAPs)) for safe production and harvesting of fresh fruits and vegetables.
+Requirements of the rule focus on major routes of contamination including: (i) Worker health & hygiene, (ii) Agricultural water (iii) Biological soil amendments of animal origin (iv) Domesticated and wild animals (v) Equipment, tools, buildings, and sanitation; and related topics that include personnel qualifications and training; growing, harvesting, packing, and holding activities; and (vi) sprouts.

-The produce safety rule does not apply to food grains and produce that is not a raw agricultural commodity.
-FDA has identified few commodities as “rarely consumed raw”, like kidney beans, sugar beets, cocoa beans, coffee beans, eggplants, ginger, okra, peanuts, potatoes, etc. and are hence excluded from this rule.
-Under the PSR, agricultural water and biological soil amendments of animal origin are the critical requirements, along with respective record keeping requirements.
-Indian growers/ suppliers could face some challenges in implementing these elements of the rule.
-However, meeting PSR requirements may be less challenging for growers who have already adopted GAPs (with certification) and are also a part of supplier approval programs for global players.
+The rule does not apply to food grains and produce that is not a raw agricultural commodity.
+FDA has identified few commodities as rarely consumed raw like kidney beans, sugar beets, cocoa beans, coffee beans, eggplants, ginger, okra, peanuts, potatoes, etc. and hence are excluded from the rule.
+Under the PSR, agricultural water and biological soil amendments of animal origin are the critical requirements along with respective record keeping requirements and Indian growers/ suppliers could face some challenges in implementing these elements of the rule.
+However, meeting PSR requirements may be less challenging for growers who have already adopted GAPs (with certification) and are also part of supplier approval programs for global players.

-Agricultural Water for Production and Postharvest Uses: The PSR covers the Agricultural water that is intended to, or is likely to, come in contact with the harvestable portion of covered produce or food-contact surfaces.
-Agricultural water includes (i) Production water– used during growing activities for produce and (ii) Postharvest water– used for certain activities during and after harvest.
-For production and postharvest water, PSR has established two different microbial water quality standards based on the presence of generic E. coli- (i) Postharvest water must meet the standard of no detectable generic E. coli/ 100 ml water sample and (ii) Untreated surface water cannot be used for postharvest uses.
-If the produce comes in contact with flood water from overflowing open bodies of water, it is considered adulterated by the FDA and cannot be used for food.
+The PSR covers the Agricultural water that is intended to, or is likely to, contact the harvestable portion of covered produce or food-contact surfaces.
+Agricultural water includes (i) Production water used during growing activities for produce and (ii) Postharvest water used for certain activities during and after harvest.
+For production and postharvest water, PSR has established two different microbial water quality standards based on the presence of generic E. coli.
+Postharvest water must meet the standard of no detectable generic E. coli/ 100 ml water sample.
+Untreated surface water cannot be used for postharvest uses and if the produce comes in contact with flood water from overflowing open bodies of water, it is considered adulterated by the FDA and cannot be used for food.
 The rule requires water testing at a frequency depending on the type of water source.
 The documentation requirements for agricultural water include findings of the inspection of agricultural water system, results of analytical tests, monitoring of water treatment, and corrective measures taken if agricultural water does not meet the water quality criteria.

 Implementing Good Agricultural Practices (GAPs) on the farm can help reduce risks associated with the use of soil amendments.
-Raw manure, aged manure, untreated slurry, etc. are considered as untreated soil amendments that pose higher risk.
-PSR defines the treated soil amendment as “having been processed to completion to reduce microorganisms of concern”.
-PSR provides the standards for composting processes, and provides static and turned composting, as examples of validated options for treating manure and other soil amendments.
-For farms producing compost on site, process monitoring to meet the microbial standard and recordkeeping are critical to ensure that the compost is adequately treated.
-For BSAAO purchased or received from a third party, documentation must be provided and kept by the growers to show that the process used to treat the soil amendment is a scientifically valid, carried out with appropriate monitoring and prove that process minimizes the risk of contamination.
+Raw manure, aged manure, untreated slurry, etc are considered as untreated soil amendments posing higher risk.
+PSR defines the treated soil amendment as having been processed to completion to reduce microorganisms of concern.
+PSR provides the standards for composting processes and provides static and turned composting, as examples of validated options for treating manure and other soil amendments.
+For farms producing compost on site, process monitoring to meet the microbial standard and recordkeeping are critical to ensure the compost is adequately treated.
+For BSAAO purchased or received from a third party, documentation must be provided and kept by the growers to show that process used to treat the soil amendment is a scientifically valid, carried out with appropriate monitoring and prove that process minimizes the risk of contamination.
 In case the BSAAO suppliers do not have documentation of the treatment process (e.g., certificate of conformance), growers should handle them as untreated amendment or consider finding another supplier who can provide appropriate documentation.
 PSR also has requirements for application method and application to harvest interval.